 The focus of our sales distribution continues to be on the euro zone, where we expect stronger growth compared to the global economy as a whole.
 In the global target markets addressed by us, the focus is primarily on China and the US.
 In the US in particular, we expect positive effects based on a strong economic foundation.
-We also expect further growth opportunities in China.
+In China, on the other hand, we expect restrained growth opportunities.